samGerges/ShopifyBackend/README.md

 <br/>
 <ol>5- Run command "nodemon main.js"</ol>
 <br/>
 <ol>6- Then in the terminal it will output a local url for the web application.
-Copy the url and paste it in your Chrome browser</ol>
+Copy the url and paste it in the browser</ol>